-Allocation algorithm name Alias Description PRIORITY CustomPriority Allows a site to specify the priority of various static and dynamic aspects of compute nodes and allocate them with preference for higher priority nodes.
+PRIORITY CustomPriority Allows a site to specify the priority of various static and dynamic aspects of compute nodes and allocate them with preference for higher priority nodes.
 It is highly flexible allowing node attribute and usage information to be combined with reservation affinity.
-Using node allocation priority, you can specify the following priority components: • ADISK - Local disk currently available to batch jobs. • AMEM - Real memory currently available to batch jobs on node (configured procs - dedicated procs). • ARCH[ <arch>] - Processor architecture. • ASWAP - Virtual memory currently available to batch jobs. • CDISK - Total local disk allocated for use by batch jobs. • CMEM - Total real memory on node. • COST - Based on node CHARGERATE. • CPROCS - Total processors on node. • CSWAP - Total virtual memory configured on node. • FEATURE[<fname>] - Boolean; specified feature is present on node. • FRETIME - FREETIME is calculated as the time during which there is no reservation on the machine.
-It uses either the job wallclock limit (if there is a job), or 2 months.
-The more free time a node has within either the job wallclock limit or 2 months, the higher this value will be. • GMETRIC[<gmname>] - Current value of specified generic metric on node. • JOBCOUNT - Number of jobs currently running on node. • LOAD - Current 1 minute load average. • MTBF - Mean time between failures (in seconds). • NODEINDEX - Node's nodeindex as specified by the resource manager. • OS - True if job compute requirements match node operating system. • PARAPROCS - Processors currently available to batch jobs within partition (configured procs - dedicated procs). • POWER - TRUE if node is ON. • PREF - Boolean; node meets job specific resource preferences. • PRIORITY - Administrator specified node priority. • RANDOM - Per iteration random value between 0 and 1.
-(Allows introduction of random allocation factor.)</gmname></fname></arch> must precede, not follow, the component in order to work correctly.
-For example:
+Using node allocation priority, you can specify the following priority components: • ADISK - Local disk currently available to batch jobs in MB. • ADISK - Local disk currently available to batch jobs on node (configured procs - dedicated procs). • APROCS - Processors currently available to batch jobs on node (configured procs - dedicated procs). • ARCH(r4ARCH-1) - Processor architecture. • ASWAP - Virtual memory currently available to batch jobs in MB. • COESK - Total local disk allocated for use by batch jobs in MB. • COESK - Total real memory configured on node in MB. • COST - Based on node CHARCENTEL • CPROCS - Total virtual memory configured on node in MB. • COST - Total virtual memory configured on node in MB. • CAREM - Total virtual memory configured on node in MB. • CAREMTIME - TREETIME is calculated as the time during which there is no reservation on the machine.
+It uses either the job wallcock limit of 2 months, the higher this value will be. • GMETRIC/EGMNAME>] - Number of jobs currently running on node. • JOBCOUNT - Number of jobs currently running on node. • JOBFREETIME - The number of seconds that the node is file between naw when the job is scheduled to start. • LOAD - Current 1 ninute lobad verage. • MTBF - Mean time PRIORITY - Administrator specified node priority.